 Researchers testing the consumption of rosehip powder on participants with osteoarthritis of the hip, knee, hand, shoulder, and neck found promising results revealing a decrease in pain and stiffness.
 In a review of 24 studies, researchers found that the antioxidant and inflammation-fighting benefits of rosehip may help relieve osteoarthritis symptoms.10

-Rosehip has a long history of being used to soothe gastrointestinal problems such as diarrhea, stomach ulcers, constipation, and more.4 However, more research is needed to understand and verify rosehip’s ability to do so.
 Regardless, one study indicates that rosehips could alter the pH balance in your gut, helping to prevent the development of ulcers.
-In a 2017 review from the University of Zaragoza in Spain, researchers discovered that rosehips potentially slows down intestinal muscle contractions, helping to increase the absorption of water and treat diarrhea.8
+In a 2017 review from the University of Zaragoza in Spain, researchers discovered that rosehips potentially slow down intestinal muscle contractions.
+This helps to increase the absorption of water and treat diarrhea.8

 Freshly picked rosehips are higher in vitamin C and other antioxidants than most other citrus fruits.
-Thus, rosehips are known for the ability to support the immune system and thus, a potential preventative of the common cold or flu.3
+This means that rosehips could help support the immune system and could act as a potential preventative against the common cold or flu.3

-Historically, antioxidants are known for their ability to aid in fighting free radicals or oxidative damage in the body, thus, protecting normal cell function.
-The more normal your cell function, the better prepared your body is to fight off infection.11 And because your body can't produce vitamin C naturally, you need foods high in vitamin C like rosehips to help supplement this needed nutrient.
+Historically, we know that antioxidants help aid in fighting free radicals or oxidative damage in the body, thus, protecting normal cell function.
+And the more normal your cell function, the better prepared your body is to fight off infection.11 And because your body can't produce vitamin C naturally, you need foods high in vitamin C like rosehips to help supplement this needed nutrient.